Addictionary: Eliminating the Stigma of Addiction — One Word at a Time

 Indeed, RRI is run through Massachusetts General Hospital, which itself is an affiliate of Harvard Medical School.
 Its Director, Dr. John F. Kelly, also founded the institute.
 And he and his all-star team of addiction recovery experts are determined to change the very way the world perceives the field.

 “Stigma is an attribute, behavior, or condition that is socially discrediting.”
 Epithets such as junkie and drunk come with obvious discredit.
-But so do words like addict and relapse, which are two of the most used terms in recovery.
-Worse, even the recovery community itself often negatively employs these words.
+But so do words like addict and relapse.
+And those are two of the most used terms in recovery.
+Worse, even the recovery community itself often negatively employs them.

 Why does this happen?
 Because of cognitive bias.
 Our inner brain doesn’t approve of addicts and relapses.
 Yes, often even when we’re the relapsing addicts.
 Consequently simply saying these words evokes negative stereotypes.